 Do not publish

 Revisions and Editing: If there is a disagreement, the Editor makes the decision as to whether the review should continue.
-If the decision puts the manuscript in the publishable category, the reviewers’ comments are sent to the author for revision.
+If the decision places the manuscript in the publishable category, the reviewers’ comments are sent to the author for revision.
 Authors also are given a one-month turnaround time to make revisions.

 The revised manuscript is returned to the same reviewers, along with all critiques of the manuscript.
 Again, they are given a one-month turnaround time for further review.